Leaked OnlyFans? How to Get Your Content Removed

 Some leakers buy a subscription, download everything, then dispute the charge with their bank.
 They get their money back AND your content.
 This is why communities track suspicious accounts - check the CopyrightShark Risk Registry before engaging with sketchy requests.

 Weak passwords, password reuse, or phishing attacks.
-If someone gets into your OnlyFans account, they have access to everything.
+If someone gets into your OnlyFans account, they can download your entire library in minutes.
 Use a unique password and enable 2FA.
+This is the one prevention step that costs nothing and takes two minutes.

-Content spreads from leak sites to Reddit, Telegram, Twitter, and back again.
+Content bounces from leak sites to Reddit, Telegram, Twitter, and back again.
 One leak can turn into dozens of copies across platforms within days.
+This is probably the most frustrating part of the whole problem.

-Prevention won’t stop determined leakers, but it slows them down and makes your content less valuable to steal.
+Prevention won’t stop determined leakers, but it slows them down and makes your content less worth stealing.

 DRM makes videos harder to download directly.
-Here’s how to turn it on:
+To turn it on:

 - Go to Settings